canvasxyz/teekit/packages/images/README.md

 - Base System (`base/`): Minimal Debian runtime environment (systemd, busybox, kmod, etc.)
 - Build Tools (`build-tools/`): Used only during build, not in final image
 - sqld: (`sqld/`): Builds the libsql server binary, depends on build-tools stage
-- TDX Kettle (`tdx-kettle/`): Includes kettle artifacts, services, and configuration
+- Kettle Runtime (`kettle-vm/`): Includes kettle artifacts, services, and configuration
   - Depends on base (for runtime) and sqld (for binary)

 ## Usage